irwintr/irwintr.github.io/README.md

 This proposal presents a plan for providing an IoT solution for a home monitoring system.
 This is an opportunity to integrate the knowledge and skills developed in the Computer Engineering program to create a collaborative IoT capstone project demonstrating my ability to learn how to support projects.
 I request approval of this project.

+#System Requirements

+# Database Specifications

+## **Database Type**

+For the ActiveHouse project I am using a MySQL database hosted on Munro.
+It can be administered through phpMyAdmin.

+## **Database Tables**

+There are four tables that are used in the Firebase.

+1. USERS
+2. HOUSE
+3. ROOM
+4. ROOM\_DATA

+**USERS** is the table in which all users who sign up for the ActiveHouse application are stored.
+They are given a key as a unique identifier.

+**HOUSE** is the table in which the names of houses and their data are stored.
+Each house is unique via an HOUSEID identification key within the table.

+**ROOM** is the table in which the rooms in each house are stored.
+It contains the HOUSEID that it corresponds with, a unique ROOMID and the room name.

+**ROOM\_DATA** is the table where the sensor readings for each room are stored.
+It is identified by the unique ROOMID.

+## **Work Breakdown**

+There is no further work that needs to be done to the database.

+#
+# Mobile Application Specifications

+## **Graphical User Interface Specifications**

+**MainActivity:** The login screen of the application is the first presented upon launching the application.
+The user may enter already existing credentials into EditText fields and login, or may choose to go to the sign up activity, both navigations via Buttons.
+There is a checkbox to save the entered username to local storage to be auto populated in future sessions.

+**RegisterActivity:** The sign up screen of the application can be accessed from the login screen.
+It has EditText fields for gathering new user information including their HOUSEID.
+Without a HOUSEID, they cannot create a new account.
+Incorrect EditText entries will be communicated via Toast message asking for re-entry.

+**HomeActivity:** This is the main screen of the app where the user can view the current settings of the user&#39;s house.
+There is a hamburger menu with links to the other pages including one for each room in the home.
+Users can logout from the menu bar.

+**RoomActivity:** This page has the sensor data from an individual room displayed.
+The user can interact with the page by toggling the light or light schedule or setting the time on or off for the light.
+There is a hamburger menu with links to the other pages including one for each room in the home.
+Users can logout from the menu bar.

+**RoomViewActivity:** The room view activity is a listview with all of the rooms in it.
+Users can select the room they wish to view and be taken to the RoomActivity page for that room.

+## **Application Work Breakdown**

+# There are a few small bugs that I need to patch, but the app is working and pretty much complete.

+#
+# Web Specifications

+## **Web Service Specifications**

+The web service is written in php and hosted on Munro.
+It can be accessed at munro.humber.ca/~n01046059/ActiveHouse.

+## **Web Work Breakdown**

+The side of the web service that interacts with the mobile app is complete and does not require any changes.
+I do need to write the side of the web service that connects to the Raspberry Pi to send and receive sensor data.
+Additionally I need to write a program to run on the Raspberry Pi to send the data to the server.